 From the moment you arrive, you will understand why this festival is so loved by filmmakers.
 In its 7th year, the social-issues-oriented Willson Oakville Film Festival gives local, Canadian and international filmmakers a chance to participate in a truly community-oriented festival.

 We offer an intimate and effective networking event for filmmakers and an immersive experience for our audiences.
 We recognize filmmakers in all genres who tell great stories, celebrate diversity and explore social issues, while sparking meaningful discussion.

-The festival is social issues oriented, with thought-provoking films about the human condition, that speak to the diverse social issues that impact our community, from women’s issues and ageism, to addiction and mental illness, to issues affecting our youth such as bullying, or growing up.
-This years focus is mindfulness: we are looking for inspiring stories of people who have overcome adversity to do great things.
-We are also putting out a special call for Indigenous stories, and female directors.
-Our website is www.offa.ca.
+Our thought-provoking films about the human condition, speak to the diverse social issues that impact our community, from women’s issues and ageism, to addiction and mental illness, to issues affecting our youth such as bullying, or human trafficking.
+Our selections include Canadian and international feature films, documentaries, short films, and webisodes.

 We do not accept features longer than two hours, and documentaries can be feature length, or 45 minutes or more.
 If you submit a ONE HOUR documentary and we accept it, it will be programmed with another short documentary.
 We accept short films up to 20 minutes long, We do not accept pornography.

 If you are successful with features or doc submissions, we would prefer delivery of a DCP for the festival screening.
-HOWEVER, if you have a short film we accept any HD Quality digital or DVD format, and we will convert your short film to DCP ourselves for the Festival!
-We also have a deal with Film.ca, our lead venue partner and for the creation of DCPs at heavily discounted rates for our filmmakers, which you have access to if your work is accepted.
+HOWEVER, if you have a short film we accept any HD Quality digital or DVD format, and we will convert your short film to DCP ourselves for the Festival.
+We also have a deal with Film.ca, our lead venue partner and for the creation of DCPs at heavily discounted rates for our filmmakers, which you have access to if your film is accepted.